BraianMG/ticketing-microservices/readme.md

 - Run all the microservices of the project: `skaffold dev`
 - Go to __ticketing.dev__

+## Skaffold
+To install Skaffold, follow the following installation guide `https://skaffold.dev/docs/install/`

+If for some reason when you run `skaffold dev` you get an error that says a docker image cannot be found or cannot be pulled:
+- Stop the process and try again
+- If it still doesn't work, go to `skaffold.yaml` and change `push` from `false` to `true`, then try again.
+Don't forget to return it to `false`

 __Note__: If you get a security warning, we just want to bypass that because it's chrome jumping in when we really don't want it to do so.
 You can either click on advance at the bottom and try to bypass the security warning.
 Chances are, however, there will not be a bypass link inside there.
 So to really bypass that screen, you can type directly onto your keyboard `thisisunsafe` and it should bypass the HTTPS error.